-- Explore the transition of energy to electricity For non-electricity emissions that cannot be eliminated, mitigate through the purchase of certified carbon offsets equal to the amount of such emissions - Green-E and Gold Standard certified offsets will be prioritized - Leverage RBA membership to engage supply chain stakeholders on emissions reduction
+- For non-electricity emissions that cannot be eliminated, mitigate through the purchase of certified carbon offsets equal to the amount of such emissions - Green-E and Gold Standard certified offsets will be prioritized - Leverage RBA membership to engage supply chain stakeholders on emissions reduction

 The GS Committee has oversight of climate- and sustainability-related initiatives and our other actions associated with the environment, and these responsibilities are detailed in its charter.
-As we forge ahead as a leader in combating climate change in the semiconductor and manufacturing spaces, the GS Committee will assist the Board in providing guidance and oversight in respect of strategy, risk management, capital expenditures, opportunities and investments in the context of climate change.
+As we continue to forge ahead as a leader in combating climate change in the semiconductor and manufacturing spaces, the GS Committee will assist the Board in providing guidance and oversight in respect of strategy, risk management, capital expenditures, opportunities and investments in the context of climate change.